alem-platform/sprint-js/story01/value-checker/README.md

 # Value Checker

-You are the Void Investigator, tasked with exploring the murky depths of `null` and `undefined`.
-You must create a function that can distinguish between null, undefined, and other values.
+You are tasked with exploring the murky depths of `null` and `undefined`.
+You need to create a function that can distinguish between null, undefined, and other values.

 ### Instructions: